Skip to content

 BDNF (brain-derived neurotrophic factor) is a protein that supports the survival of existing neurons and encourages the growth of dendrites and synapses.
 Life stressors and past traumas can inhibit the production of BDNF and predispose people to serious mood and anxiety disorders.

 Ketamine acts as an antagonist at the NMDA receptor and blocks the receptor from reabsorbing glutamate.
 This causes the release of BDNF which helps promote neuronal connectivity.
-It is believed that this is the mechanism of ketamine’s antidepressant effects.
+It is believed that this is one of the mechanisms of ketamine’s antidepressant effects.

 Who can get Ketamine for Depression?

-IV ketamine infusion therapy is an option for adult (>18 years) patients with refractory major depressive disorder who have not responded to trials of 2 or more antidepressants.
-It is contraindicated in patients with unstable cardiovascular disease, psychosis or a history of ketamine abuse
+IV ketamine infusion therapy is an option for adult patients with unipolar depression, bipolar depression, or PTSD who have not responded to 2 or more first line agents.
+It is contraindicated in patients with unstable cardiovascular disease, psychosis, or a history of ketamine abuse.

 Please see our Pricing page for current pricing of our services.
-No part of ketamine therapy is covered by Saskatchewan Healthcare but your 3rd party insurance agency may cover a portion of the cost.
-We do not direct bill insurance companies, but will gladly provide an invoice and the drug identification number (DIN) to submit with your claim.
+At this time, IV ketamine infusion therapy for mental health is not covered by provincial health care plans at private clinics.
+Third party insurance agencies may cover a portion of the cost.
+We do not direct bill insurance companies but will gladly provide an invoice, cost breakdown and drug identification number (DIN) to submit your claim.

 What Happens After I'm Referred?